pjechris/Akane/README.md

 ## Dumb component

-Dumb component is a component whose not having any state, just data passed through.
+Dumb component is a component which is not bound to a specific state but can still be updated with raw data.

 It is represented by a `View` (not a UIView, but a View protocol).